 Unfortunately we are not able to offer assistance to you under our free repair scheme.
 It is your responsibility to undertake the necessary repair and to then inform us when the repair has been completed.
-Please review pages 12 and 13 for more detail.
+Please review pages 14 and 15 for more detail.
 We are happy to discuss your case, and will do what we can to support you through the process.

-4. Check your Insurance
+4. Check your insurance

 Some insurance policies cover leaks on supply pipes, so check your policy - you may be covered.
 If you are, give them a call.
+We are happy to provide evidence to insurance companies to confirm you have a leak - we just need you to provide us with the insurance case managers contact details so we can send them a letter or email.